Hans Thomsen: Purple cipher

-Thomsen warned his government, in April 1941, that the Japanese diplomatic code (code-named Purple by the Americans) had been broken by the Americans, having been tipped off by the Soviet ambassador to the US, Konstantin Umansky.
-These warnings were passed on to the Japanese government, but in the end they were not acted upon, and American cryptographers continued to read Japanese messages through the war.
+In April 1941, Thomsen sent a message to Joachim von Ribbentrop, the German foreign minister, informing him that "an absolutely reliable source" had told him that the Americans had broken the Japanese diplomatic code (code-named "Purple" by the Americans).
+That source apparently was Konstantin Umansky, the Soviet ambassador to the US, who had deduced the leak based upon communications from U.S. Undersecretary of State Sumner Welles.
+These warnings were duly forwarded on to the Japanese government, but in the end they were not acted upon, and American cryptographers continued to read Japanese messages through the war.

 Thomsen and Donovan

 Just before the Pearl Harbor attack, Thomsen was involved in a curious attempt by William Donovan, the United States Coordinator of Information, to recruit him entirely to the American side.
 Thomsen had been supplying information on German military strength and movements to Malcolm Lovell, a real estate developer involved in Quaker anti-war efforts.
 Lovell understood himself to be an intermediary and passed the information on to Donovan.
 These messages included various warnings about Japanese actions and their consequences, including warnings that the Japanese Empire was compelled by its position to attack the United States; on November 13, 1940, he also passed through a message that Germany would join with Japan if the latter were to declare war on the United States.
 Donovan and Roosevelt were not entirely sure what to make of this information; nonetheless, just before the attack, Donovan offered Thomsen a million dollars in exchange for a public statement distancing himself from the Nazi regime.
 Donovan's efforts failed, and Thomsen returned to Germany at the end of the year as America entered the war.